 You’ve taken the time to optimise the written content on your site, but what about your video content?
-While traditional SEO is a different from video SEO, it’s vital to optimise your video content.
-With the growth of video over the past several years, you can’t neglect video optimisation in your marketing strategy.
+While traditional SEO is different from video SEO, it’s vital to optimise your video content.
+With the growth of video over the past several years, you can’t neglect SEO video content optimisation in your marketing strategy.

 According to the team over at Hubspot, 83% of video marketers say that video has helped them generate more leads for their business.
-Although video itself can draw in more consumers, having it properly optimised for search is the real game-changer for your business.
+Although SEO video content itself can draw in more consumers, having it properly optimised for search is the real game-changer for your business.

 As a business, what can you do to optimise your video content for SEO?
 In this blog, we’ll cover six video optimisation strategies for SEO that you can implement into your marketing.